All Articles

 Schema markup was historically a Google concern.
 In an AI-first world, it's a citation-cleanliness concern.
 AI models extracting product information prefer clean, machine-readable structured data over inferring details from page copy.

 The high-priority schemas for e-commerce product pages are Product (with brand, name, description, image), Offer (price, currency, availability, priceValidUntil), AggregateRating (averageRating, reviewCount), and Review (where applicable).
 Missing or incorrect schema doesn't prevent citation, but it makes accurate citation less likely.
-We covered the broader question in does schema markup help with AI visibility.
+The broader question is covered in does schema markup help with AI visibility.

 The marketplace versus DTC tension